stefbowerman/z-theme/src/scripts/README.md

     this.name = 'aboutUs', // namespaces should be camelCased.
     this.namespace = '.'+this.name; // namespaces are useful if you need to fire events that are section specific

+    // Be sure to bind all event handlers
     $(selectors.aboutButton).on('click', this.onAboutButtonClick.bind(this));
   }